 - 1 onion, diced

 - 5 medium sized tomatoes, peeled and diced

 - 4 cloves garlic, sliced

 - ½ lemon (to wait the okras in it)

 - ½ lemon (to squeeze in the dish)

 - Salt to taste

-Clean and wash okras as it is said above.
-Squeeze lemon on them and wait for about 20 minutes.
+- Clean and wash okras.
+Squeeze lemon on them and wait for about 10 minutes.
 Touch them gently while doing all these.

 - Meanwhile saute onions in olive oil.
 When they get golden, add tomatoes and garlic slices.
 Stir it and cook for about 5 minutes.